About This Blog

 6th July 1934 the Death of Nestor Makhno

-Today we recall the Ukrainian revolutionary leader, Nestor Makhno, who died seventy-seven years ago on this day in poverty, illness and oblivion.
-Fellow exiles who’d watched Makhno drink and cough himself to death in the slums of Paris could scarcely … Continue reading
+Today we recall the Ukrainian revolutionary leader, Nestor Makhno, who died on this day in 1934 in poverty, illness and oblivion.
+Fellow exiles who’d watched Makhno drink and cough himself to death in the slums of Paris could scarcely believe … Continue reading

 7th July 2006 the Death of Syd Barrett

-Today we pay tribute to the legendary Syd Barrett, erstwhile leader of the Pink Floyd and Psychedelic Frontiersman # 1, who quit this planet six years ago after decades of reclusive living and battles with mental illness.
+Today we salute the legendary Syd Barrett, erstwhile leader of the Pink Floyd and Psychedelic Frontiersman # 1, who quit this planet twelve years ago after decades of reclusive living and battles with mental illness.
+A true pioneering hero.
+WebRep currentVote … Continue reading

 8th July 1822 the Death of Percy Bysshe Shelley